-Evergy has implemented a plan for logging of citizen CCR dust complaints in accordance with 40 CFR 257.80(b)(3).
-No complaints were received by JEC or Evergy between December 1, 2020 and December 1, 2021.
+Evergy has implemented a plan for logging citizen CCR dust complaints in accordance with 40 CFR 257.80(b)(3).
+Under this plan, all records of any citizen concerns regarding CCR fugitive dust will be maintained within the Annual CCR Fugitive Dust Control Report to document the complaint and to detail corrective actions.